-• Option 1 - This barrier option is designed to provide a 12-foot tall post and panel barrier near the northbound ROW line, east of the overhead powerline easement, from station 384+94 to 395+09.
+Option 1 - This barrier option is designed to provide a 12-foot tall post and panel barrier near the northbound ROW line, east of the overhead powerline easement, from station 384+94 to 395+09.
 This barrier provides abatement to all ten (10) impacted residences.
+The average noise reduction is 6.4 dB(A), with the greatest reduction predicted to be 7.1 dB(A).